dobtco/wintersmith-knowledge-base/content/screendoor/projects/using_statuses.md

 ## Managing statuses

-You can definte the statuses for your project when you create your project initially, but you can also configure and manage statuses after the project has been created.
+You can define the statuses for your project when you create your project initially, but you can also configure and manage statuses after the project has been created.
 Click "Edit Project" and select "Statuses" from the project checklist to manage your statuses.
 It should look something like this (though the names, and colors of the statuses in your project will probably be different):

 ![statuses](../images/screenshot_statuses.png)